newbreedofgeek/react-stepzilla/README.md

 - improve code coverage

 #### change log
+- 3.0.0
+  - major revamp of logic to deal with validation bugs from stepsNavigation (fixes [#6](/newbreedofgeek/react-stepzilla/issues/6)).
+Also complete revamp of example app to be a fully working sample
 - 2.0.1
   - bug with handleKeyDown, as we capture enter if preventEnterSubmission=true, then onEnter the page refreshes
 - 2.0.0